The Iconic Gaming Headsets Have Progressed to the Third Stage.

 Gaming headset wise I can go as far as to say the sound quality on the HyperSense is one of the best currently.
 But with me saying this, it doesn’t mean you guys should not listen to your favorite tracks with them.
 They proved to be great music streamers too.

 The headset microphones will never rival the solo gaming microphones, but hey we are not here to sing in a music competition, we need the microphone just to give info in the game.

-Unlike the older Kraken models or even the Nari, the HyperSense no longer has a retractable microphone but instead, this time Razer decided to put a detachable cardioid microphone that rewards with a lot of voice clarity.
+Unlike the older Kraken models or even the Nari, the HyperSense no longer has a retractable microphone instead, this time Razer decided to put a detachable cardioid microphone that rewards with a lot of voice clarity.

 When I didn’t feel like talking or avoiding being toxic to my teammates, I just removed the microphone and later put it back with ease.
 This sure gives great versatility.

 Overall, it is a great microphone that does the job that it was set out to do.

 - Insane Gaming audio quality and haptic tech.

 Closing Comments, Conclusion